BiggerPockets Money

 ⚡ Actionable Takeaways

-• Assess your current financial position, including your cash reserves and savings rate, to determine your capacity to self-insure for potential deductibles.
+- →Evaluate your current financial position, specifically your cash reserves and savings rate, to determine if you can afford to self-insure for potential deductibles.

 ⏱ Timeline Breakdown